Metropolitan Manila Development Authority: Pumping Stations

-The MMDA operates and maintains several pumping stations in strategic areas of Metro Manila with the aim of mitigating flooding risks, especially during inclement weather.
-Old pumping stations that previously used diesel engines were upgraded in 2015 to use electric motors.
-Of the 54 pumping stations across the country, 12 stations have been equipped with new pumps in 2016.
-Additional pumping stations are also being constructed in flood-prone areas as part of the agency's flood mitigation program.
+MMDA operates and maintains 73 pumping stations across Metro Manila, and the agency has 11 mobile pumps.

 Waterway dredging

 Starting with Bayani Fernando's tenure, the Estero Blitz (Waterway Blitz) became an annual waterway clearing operation with emphasis on river dredging activities, particularly at flood-prone areas, to reduce the risk and impact of flooding all over the metropolis.
 The clearing operation is usually conducted during the dry summer season.

 Urban renewal, zoning, and land use planning, and shelter services

+Adopt-a-park

+The adopt-a-park program seeks to use underutilized open spaces and turn it into functional parks and rehabilitate underutilized parks within Metro Manila, in cooperation with local government units.
+There are 17 identified open spaces around the metropolis that is planned to be develop.